 Parameter Description IPv6 DHCP Relay Interface ID Format Select the IPv6 DHCP relay interface ID format that will be used here.
-Options to choose from are Default , CID , Vendor1 , and Expert UDF .
-Standalone Unit Format After selecting the Expert UDF option, select the standalone unit format here.
-Options to choose from are 0 and 1 .
+Options to choose from are Default, CID, Vendor1 , and Expert UDF .
 IPv6 DHCP Relay Interface ID Policy Select the Option 18 re-forwarding policy for the DHCPv6 relay agent here.
-Options to choose from are: Keep - Specifies that the DHCPv6 request packets that already contain the relay agent interface ID option are left unchanged and directly relay to the DHCPv6 server.
-Drop - Specifies to discard the packets that already contain the relay agent interface ID Option 18.
+Options to choose from are: • Keep - Specifies that the DHCPv6 request packets that already contain the relay agent interface ID option are left unchanged and directly relay to the DHCPv6 server. • Drop - Specifies to discard the packets that already contain the relay agent interface ID Option 18.
 IPv6 DHCP Relay Interface ID Option Select to enable or disable the insertion of the relay agent interface ID Option 18 during the relay of DHCP for IPv6 request packets.